lavanyagarg112/react-web-forum/README.md

 #### Signing Up
 - Click on “Sign Up”.
 - Enter required details (username, email, password).
-- Password must be atleast 6 characters long
+- Password must be atleast 6 characters long.
 - Please remember your details, especially the email and the password, as you cannot retrieve it later.

 #### Logging In